Brand Names: Zelboraf

 Vemurafenib is also used to treat Erdheim-Chester Disease (a rare blood cancer).

-Vemurafenib is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene), for which your doctor will test.
+Vemurafenib is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene).
+Your doctor will test you for this gene.

 Vemurafenib may also be used for purposes not listed in this medication guide.